kontenta/kontour/docs/tool-creation.md

 The
 [`AuthorizesAdminRequests` trait](../src/Concerns/AuthorizesAdminRequests.php)
-has convenince methods for controllers that both authorizes the current user against an ability, and dispatches an event that records the visit for the recent visits widgets.
+has convenience methods for controllers that both authorizes the current user against an ability, and dispatches an event that records the visit for the recent visits widgets.